alphagov/govuk-developer-docs/source/manual/assets.html.md

 user-supplied assets on GOV.UK.

-Asset Manager is an API that is called internally by Publisher, Specialist Publisher, Manuals Publisher and Travel Advice Publisher to manage their uploads.
+Asset Manager is an API that is called internally by Publisher, Specialist Publisher, Manuals Publisher, Travel Advice Publisher and Whitehall to manage their uploads.
 It serves the uploaded assets on assets.publishing.service.gov.uk/media

-Whitehall is a standalone publishing app that manages its own uploaded assets.
-It also serves those assets, via both assets.publishing.service.gov.uk/government/uploads and www.gov.uk/government/uploads, even for content that has been migrated to the publishing platform.
+Whitehall is a standalone publishing app that manages a type of asset called "attachments".
+It serves attachments, via both `assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data` and `www.gov.uk/government/uploads/government/uploads/system/uploads/attachment_data`, even for content that has been migrated to the publishing platform.

-Note: Subsets of Whitehall assets are gradually being migrated to Asset Manager so that Whitehall eventually becomes like any of the other publishing apps from an asset management point of view.
+Note: Other types of assets that are managed through the Whitehall admin application, such as organisation logos, are sent to and served from Asset Manager.

 ### How uploaded assets are stored and served